To dehydrate mushrooms, just wash each mushroom well first. Then slice each mushroom.

 The ends and odd pieces I toss into the blender once they are dried and make mushroom powder.

-Mushroom powder gives food a "meaty" flavor without the texture of mushrooms.
+Mushroom powder gives food a "meaty" and earthy flavor without the texture of mushrooms.
 You still get the boldness and flavor but many people are off-put by the texture so this is one way of getting past that.
 As a powder, you can sprinkle it into omelets or into a salad.
 I also like to add a tablespoon or two into soups & stews.
 Or better yet, add some into meatloaf, burgers or your spaghetti sauce.
 The ideas or endless.